-The table below illustrates the examples of how much you have to pay out-of-pocket for medical services from a PPO physician vs. a non-PPO physician vs. a domestic Out-of-Network physician and vs. a physician outside the 50 United States.
+The table below illustrates the examples of how much you have to pay out-of-pocket for medical services from a PPO physician vs. a non-PPO physician vs. a physician outside the 50 United States.
 The table uses our example of a service for which the physician charges \$150 and our allowance is \$100.
 The table shows the amount you pay if you have met your calendar year deductible.